Relief for Columbia drivers is on the way as I-77 off-ramp set to reopen

 COLUMBIA, S.C. — Relief is on the way for Columbia drivers along Garners Ferry Road.

-The ramp from Garners Ferry Road to I-77N has been closed, and now the state transportation agency says the ramp will reopen in the next week.
+The ramp from Garners Ferry Road to I-77N has been closed, but the South Carolina Department of Transportation said it will reopen in the next week.

 It's been a frustrating few months for Ryan Debose.